akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    * VM scale sets are great for scaling out applications – for example, if you are running a workload and you anticipate a spike in holiday-related traffic, the VMSS can scale-out automatically to meet your compute needs, and scale back in when traffic subsides.

-   * The template deployed the VMSS using a Red Hat Enterprise Linux (RHEL) image, one of the many available images in the Azure Marketplace.
+   * The template deployed the VMSS using the Red Hat Enterprise Linux (RHEL) image, one of the many available images in the Azure Marketplace.

    * The template also used cloud-init to deploy a simple web application onto the VM.
 The cloud-init script runs once, at the beginning of the deployment, to configure the VM to its desired end state.